Four Dangerous Myths about Personal Injury Claims that You Shouldn’t BelieveTrusted Content

 Myth 2: “If I decide to pursue a claim, I have plenty of time to speak with a personal injury attorney.”

-It’s important not to put off consulting with an injury lawyer after you have been hurt in an accident.
+It’s important not to put off consulting with an injury lawyer near you after you have been hurt in an accident.
 There are statutes of limitations on personal injury claims that limit how much time you have to pursue compensation.
 Speaking to an attorney as soon as possible also may make it easier to gather and retain evidence and other information pertinent to your case.